techtechcy/TechShare/README.md

 ## Disadvantages of directly sending files

-- Have to start the app everytime you need to send files (or leave the app open which is NOT RECOMMENDED)
+- Have to start the app every time you need to send files (or leave the app open 24/7 which is NOT RECOMMENDED)
-- Have to share your ip to the receiver (except if you use playit.gg)
+- Have to share your IP with the receiver (except if you use playit.gg)
 ## To Do:

 - Make v1.0 (make it functional)